Heavy flavor dissociation in the framework of multi-body Dirac equations: Three-body Dirac equation

 We now focus on the relative motion of the three-body problem which controls the inner structure of the bound state.
-We expand the relative wave function in terms of two-body spherical harmonic oscillators.
-For a single spherical harmonic oscillator, its stationary states are controlled by the Schr\"odinger equation
+We expand the relative wave function in terms of two-body spherical harmonic oscillator states.
+For a single spherical harmonic oscillator, its Schr\"odinger equation with potential $\mu\omega^2r^2/2$ can be straightforwardly solved with solutions $\Psi_{nlm}({\bf r}) = \psi_{nl}(r)Y_l^m(\theta,\phi)$ and $E_{nl} = (2n+l+3/2)\hbar\omega$, where $n,l,m$ are the principal, orbital and magnetic quantum numbers, and $Y_l^m$ and $\psi_{nl}$ are the angular and radial parts of the wave function.
+Note that the radial wave function $\psi_{nl}$ does not depend on the mass $\mu$ and frequency $\omega$ separately, it depends on the combined quantity $\alpha=\sqrt{\mu\omega/\hbar}$.